 ACT-SO is an attempt to thwart the vicious cycle of low expectation and low scholastic achievement that is plaguing communities throughout the nation.
 The New York City ACT-SO is one of the most ambitious after schools programs in the country.
 It offers a year long, after academic enrichment program that includes weekly coaching workshops along with very successful After-School programs established in several New York City High Schools.
 The Program annually involves over 450 youth of African-American descent from public, private and parochial schools throughout metropolitan New York City.

 The Saturday Enrichment Workshops are the core of the program, offering time each week for a student to make an investment in his/her own academic or artistic success.
 With the help of their coach/mentor, who is an accomplished professional, students choose an individual project.
 The coach serves as a role model, critic and mentor for his or her students as they develop their projects.
 This relationship becomes one of the most important rewards for the time and energy a student puts into the program.
-The primary workshop site is Public School 84 on 92nd Street in the Upper West side of Manhattan.
+The primary workshop site is located at the Boys and Girls Club of Harlem on the Upper West side of Manhattan.

 As participants prepare in up to three of 28 categories after school during the school year, they are also exposed to a variety of life skill topics.
 Many New York area high school students of underserved minority communities are at-risk of dropping out or failing to graduate from high school, and confront a future of negative behaviors and practices without the tools, skills and education necessary to become productive members of society.
 NYC ACT-SO scholars, by contrast, participate in culturally sensitive, rigorous training in critical thinking, academic research and presentation skills.